raspberrypi/rp2350_hacking_challenge_2/README.md

 ## Out of scope:
 - Optical / PVC / SEM attacks on the OTP contents or control logic (You know who you are :-P )
-- Modifying our AES implementation in a way that weakens it
+- Modifying the provided AES implementation in a way that weakens it
 - Using any of the known glitching bugs reported in A2 / A3 silicon to access OTP contents

 ## How to report findings